End-to-End Dense Video Grounding via Parallel Regression: Introduction

 Moreover, semantic information in a single sentence is limited, which might result in ambiguous temporal moments solely based on this description.
-Considering an example in Figure \ref{fig1}, if we want to localize the temporal moment of ``He washes the cutting board in the sink'', this description might be unclear and lead to wrong localization, because the person may do ``washing'' several times after cutting different ingredients.
-Therefore, more context from other sentences are required to overcome this semantic ambiguity.
+Considering the example in Fig. \ref{fig1}, if we want to localize the temporal moment of ``He washes the cutting board in the sink'', this description might be unclear and lead to wrong localization, because the person may do ``washing'' several times after cutting different ingredients.
+However, if we know the person cuts and peels the pineapple before it, and chops the pineapple pieces into small cubes after it, the localization will be more accurate.
+Therefore, more contexts from other sentences are required to overcome this semantic ambiguity.
 However, most existing methods focus on VG task with a single sentence, which fail to capture semantic relevance and temporal clues among the multiple sentences to be grounded in a video.
-Recently, dense VG~\cite{bao2021dense} is introduced as a new task, and its goal is to jointly localize multiple temporal moments described by a paragraph in an untrimmed video.
+Recently, dense VG~\citep{bao2021dense} is introduced as a new task, and its goal is to jointly localize multiple temporal moments described by a paragraph in an untrimmed video.
 It proposes a DepNet to address this problem by selectively propagating the aggregated information to each single sentence.
 Yet, this process of aggregating temporal information of multiple sentences into a compact set will lose fine-grained context information for a specific language query.